yuyatinnefeld/hashicorp-tools/vault/exam/README.md

 - Client token is used for authentication of users
 - Policies are used to authorization of requests
 - Replication: In HA mode, Vault is deployed in a cluster of multiple servers (one as active primary node and the others as standby nodes)
-- MFA, replication, auto unseal with HSM can be used only for Vault Enterprise version
+- MFA, replication, namespaces, DR, HSM auto-unseal can be used only for Vault Enterprise version
 - Vault Agent is a client daemon, which provides auto-auth, api-proxy, caching, windows-service, templating
 - Vault Agent Caching (secrets caching) allows client-side caching of responses (new created tokens and secrets)
 - Client can be mapped as entities